-Anshin Ryu contains all the fundamental elements of a traditional style of karate.
-A great deal of emphasis is based around building and expanding the student's mental and physical well being through this martial art.
-Each student learns the traditional etiquette, history, philosophy of the art, and not just the physical nature of karate training.
-Having the theory alongside the practical aspects of the martial art produces confidence, self-esteem, motivation and respect to handle life's future challenges.
+Through the curriculum and training a great deal of emphasis is based around building and expanding the student’s mental and physical well being through this martial art.
+This produces confidence, self-esteem, motivation and respect to handle life’s future challenges.

 The essential techniques are encompassed in Kata (Kata is a mould or form), using combinations of attacking and defensive techniques against multiple imaginary opponents.
 The study of the Bunkai of Kata, or analysis, gives a deeper understanding of the art form, whereby drills from the Kata are carried out with a partner enabling self-defence applications to be carried out in a controlled manner.
 Also taught within the system are self-defence lessons, involving locks, holds, throws, ground work and weapon training.

-Furthermore, Anshin Ryu Karate is not a Sport Karate School it does provides the students, if they so wish, a chance to compete at various tournament levels, at regional national and international.
+Although Anshin Ryu Karate is not a Sport Karate School it does provides the students, if they so wish, a chance to compete at various tournament levels, at regional national and international.
 It also provides opportunities for students to train with and become members of the English National Competing Squads.
 Therefore it is a popular system for children and adults alike.

 Junior & Senior student places are available on Monday & Tuesday Evenings